Online Causal Inference for Advertising in Real-Time Bidding Auctions

-Since typical MAB algorithms recover the identity of the best arm without bias, we are able to leverage them for inference on ad-effects without bias in an online environment.
-Again, this is achieved by maintaining a close link to auction theory, which makes our approach different in spirit from the above, more theory-agnostic approaches.
+When a MAB algorithm can correctly recover the identity of the best arm, we can then leverage it for inference on ad effects in an online environment.
+This is achieved by maintaining a close link to auction theory, which makes our approach different in spirit from the above, more theory-agnostic approaches.

-Our setup also shares similarities with the instrument-armed bandit setup of \cite{Kallus2018IV}, in which there is a difference between the treatment-arm pulled and the treatment-arm applied due to the possibility of user non-compliance.
-However, the difference between the pulled and applied treatments, which is important to the design here, is not a feature of the design considered by \cite{Kallus2018IV}, because the pulled and applied treatments belong to the same set in his design.
-Also, unlike the setup in \cite{Kallus2018IV}, where exposure to a treatment is the outcome of a choice by the user to comply with the pulled arm, exposure here is obtained via a multi-agent game that is not directly affected by the user, thus characterizing a different exposure mechanism.